TendrilApps/tendrils-cli/README.md

 ]
 ```

-- `app`:
+- `group`:
-    - The name of the app that the item belongs to
+    - The name of the group/app that the item belongs to
-    - Items in the [Tendrils folder](#tendrils-folder) will be grouped in subfolders based on this `app` name
+    - Items in the [Tendrils folder](#tendrils-folder) will be grouped in subfolders based on this `group` name
 - `name`:
     - Must match the file or folder name
 - `parent-dirs-<platform>`: